krish-7104/College-Management-System/README.md

   }
 }
 ```
+Now after this click on left side menu settings then project setting and scroll down, click on Create App and then Add you website name there and click on register app now you will get all api keys add that data in .env file in frontend side.

 Backend And Frontend Both Folder Has One sample.env file you can replicate it add you data and rename it to .env